ccamarillo/ember_demo/README.md

 ember_demo
 ==========

-Run 'bower install' to pull down all the libraries.
+'bower install' to pull down all the libraries.

-Use 'grunt serve' to load in the browser.
+'grunt serve' to load in the browser.